-Issues/ adverse impact identified Proposed action/ objectives to deal with adverse impact Targets/Measure Timeframe Responsibility Indicate whether agreed Customers may struggle to make monthly Review Collection Policy to ensure more flexibility is Ensure payment periods are more flexible e.g. pay weekly, over 12 months Ensure debt referral scheme is in operation Apr 2013 CTS Project Team Completed payments of Council Tax over built in for payment plans and recovery for Council Tax arrears 3.
-Ensure there is a clear distinction between Apr 2013 Completed the usual 10 month period action those who can't pay and those who won't pay Apr 2013 Completed Customers may end up suffering severe financial Develop Discretionary Discount Guidance Establish if a hardship scheme can be made available Establish criteria to apply to the fund for Nov/Dec 2012 CTS Project Team Completed hardship for staff and provide training to Owner Occupiers 3.
-Establish criteria to apply to the fund for Dec 2012 Completed staff to identify cases where there tenants 4.
-Ensure debt advice and benefit Dec 2012 Completed is an issue maximisation is available 5.
-Review and possibly reduce recovery of other Council bills e.g. Sundry Debts, Housing Apr 2013 Completed Benefit overpayment 6.
-Ensure Advice Link Problem Noticer training Apr 2013 Completed is delivered to all staff 7.
-Ensure a DHP award cannot be made Apr 2013 Apr 2013 - Mar Completed 8.
-Ensure all available help from Housing 2014 Apr 2013 - Mar Completed Options team has been explored 2014 Completed Some groups may still not be Consider additional targeted publicity 1.
-Identify contact points for potential groups including: Jan 13 - Apr 13 CTS Project Team No contact points established but still aware of the changes to the to certain groups Visually Impaired Hearing Impaired have close working relationship with
+Issues/ adverse Proposed action/ Targets/Measure Timeframe Responsibility Indicate whether impact objectives to deal agreed identified with adverse impact Customers may Review Collection 1.
+Ensure payment periods are more flexible Apr 2013 CTS Project Completed struggle to make Policy to ensure e.g. pay weekly, over 12 months Team monthly more flexibility is 2.
+Ensure debt referral scheme is in operation payments of built in for payment Apr 2013 Completed Council Tax over plans and recovery 3.
+Ensure there is a clear distinction between the usual 10 action those who can't pay and those who won't pay Apr 2013 Completed month period Customers may Develop 1.
+Establish if a hardship scheme can be made CTS Project end up suffering Discretionary available Nov/Dec 2012 Team Completed severe financial Discount Guidance 2.
+Establish criteria to apply to the fund for hardship for staff and Owner Occupiers Dec 2012 Completed provide training to 3.
+Establish criteria to apply to the fund for staff to identify tenants Dec 2012 Completed cases where there 4.
+Ensure debt advice and benefit is an issue maximisation is available Apr 2013 Completed 5.
+Review and possibly reduce recovery of other Council bills e.g. Sundry Debts, Housing Benefit overpayment Apr 2013 Completed 6.
+Ensure Advice Link Problem Noticer training is delivered to all staff Apr 2013 Completed 7.
+Ensure a DHP award cannot be made Apr 2013 - Mar 2014 Completed 8.
+Ensure all available help from Housing Apr 2013 - Mar Options team has been explored 2014 Completed Some groups Consider additional 1.
+Identify contact points for potential groups Jan 13 - Apr 13 CTS Project No contact points may still not be targeted publicity including: Team established but still aware of the to certain groups Visually Impaired have close working changes to the Hearing Impaired relationship with

-Issues/ adverse impact identified Proposed action/ objectives to deal with adverse impact Targets/Measure Timeframe Responsibility Indicate whether agreed scheme if we have not been 2.
-Ensure there is access to Language Line to assist customers who do not have English as a Disability First group should able to target them first language Discuss access to leaflets in other languages with other Local Authorities referrals be required
+Issues/ adverse impact identified Proposed action/ objectives to deal with adverse impact Targets/Measure Timeframe Responsibility Indicate whether agreed scheme if we 2.
+Ensure there is access to Language Line to Disability First have not been assist customers who do not have English as a group should able to target first language referrals be them Discuss access to leaflets in other languages required with other Local Authorities

 Issues/ adverse impact identified Proposed action/ objectives to deal with adverse impact Targets/Measure Timeframe Responsibility Indicate whether agreed Take Up Campaign There will be a number of customers who are not claiming the other Benefits they should be doing therefore a take-up campaign is proposed to help them increase their income.
-Establish a joint campaign to promote the take-up of other unclaimed benefits.
-Establish referral systems to ensure income maximisation e.g. to Advice Link, debt advice etc Apr 2014 - Mar 15 CTS Project Team Referrals will continue to be made to Fylde CAB for Benefits maximisation
+1. Establish a joint campaign to promote the take-up of other unclaimed benefits.
+2. Establish referral systems to ensure income maximisation e.g. to Advice Link, debt advice etc Apr 2014 - Mar 15 CTS Project Team Referrals will continue to be made to Fylde CAB for Benefits maximisation